 If you wish to make a claim, you must submit your academic appeal within 20 working days of the decision that you are questioning being published or received If, for good reason, you cannot submit a claim within this timescale you should speak to your Tutor or Programme Director.
 If you are still not happy with our response to your academic appeal, you can ask for a review.
-You shall complete the "Academic Review Form" which is available iCity on at https://icity.bcu.ac.uk/Student-Services/Complaintsand-Appeals/Academic-Queries-and-AppealsProcedure.
+You shall complete the "Academic Review Form" which is available on iCity at https://icity.bcu.ac.uk/Student-Affairs/Appeals-and-Resolutions/Extenuating-Circumstances-Procedure